 “Lara St. John happens to be a volcanic violinist with a huge, fabulous tone that pours out of her like molten lava.
 She has technique to burn and plays at a constant high heat.”
 Los Angeles Times

-Canadian-born violinist Lara St. John has been described as "something of a phenomenon" by The Strad and as a “high-powered soloist” by The New York Times.
+Canadian-born violinist Lara St. John has been described as "something of a phenomenon" by The Strad and a “high-powered soloist” by the New York Times.

-St. John has traveled to Latin America for appearances with the Simón Bolívar Youth Orchestra of Venezuela, the Sao Paulo Symphony, Rio de Janeiro’s Orquestra Sinfonica Brasileira, SODRE in Montevideo, and the Sociedad Filarmónica de Lima in Peru.
+She has traveled to Latin America for appearances with the Simón Bolívar Youth Orchestra of Venezuela, the Sao Paulo Symphony, Rio de Janeiro’s Orquestra Sinfonica Brasileira, SODRE in Montevideo and the Sociedad Filarmónica de Lima in Peru.

 The Los Angeles Times wrote “Lara St. John happens to be a volcanic violinist with a huge, fabulous tone that pours out of her like molten lava.
 She has technique to burn and plays at a constant high heat.”

 Lara owns and runs her own label, Ancalagon, which she founded in 1999.
 Bach: the Six Sonatas & Partitas for Violin Solo was the best-selling double album on iTunes in 2007.
 Her 2008 world premiere recording of Matthew Hindson’s Violin Concerto prompted Gramophone to write: “It’s the sort of work that should get audiences running, not walking, back to concert halls on new-music nights.”

 In 2009, American Record Guide said of her Vivaldi/Piazzolla disc with the Simon Bolivar Youth Orchestra of Venezuela: “I can imagine no suaver, more atmospheric performance.”
 Her Mozart recording won a Juno Award in 2011.